jarviscanada/jarvis_data_eng_HuiyiGuo/linux_sql/README.md

 disk_available | INT | NOT NULL | Available disk space in the root directory

 ## Test
+All scripts were developed and tested on the Jarvis Remote Desktop instance which runs on a Google Cloud platform instance(Centos 7).
+Bash scripts were tested manually by executing with correct, incorrect, and insufficient CLI arguments.
+SQL queries were tested by manually inserting mock data inputs, filtering the outcomes, and comparing them to what was anticipated (since we only have one single machine, not a Linux cluster).
+All scripts functioned as expected.

 ## Deployment
+All scripts were deployed to GitHub repositories using the Jarvis Remote Desktop.
+Crontab was used to routinely automate server usage data entries.
+Docker is used to provision the database, and sql queries are executed through postgres.

 ## Improvements
+* Show the Memory or CPU as WARNING/CRITICAL state when there is not enough memory or CPU
+* Handle hardware update; the current host_info script assumes the hardware specifications are static
+* Add more SQL queries to collect other useful information (e.g. Network Monitorin)